Fátima, Portugal

 Fátima (/pt/) is a city in the municipality of Ourém and district of Santarém in the Oeste e Vale do Tejo Region of Portugal, with 71.29 km^{2} of area and 13,212 inhabitants (2021).
 The homonymous civil parish encompasses several villages and localities of which the city of Fátima is the largest.

 The civil parish has been permanently associated with Our Lady of Fátima, a series of 1917 Marian apparitions that were purportedly witnessed by three local shepherd children at the Cova da Iria.
 The Catholic Church later recognized these events as "worthy of belief".
-A small chapel was built at the site of the apparition in 1919, and a statue of Mary installed.
+A small chapel was built at the site of the apparition in 1919, and a statue of the Virgin Mary installed.
 The chapel and statue have since been enclosed within the Sanctuary of Our Lady of Fátima, a shrine complex containing two minor basilicas.
-Associated facilities for pilgrims, including a hotel and medical centre, have also been built over the decades within and around the Sanctuary.
+Associated facilities for pilgrims, including a hotel and medical centre, have also been built over the decades within and around the Marian Shrine.
 The city has become an important international destination for religious tourists, receiving between 6 and 8 million pilgrims yearly.

 History

 Name origin

-The name of the town and parish is a rendition of the Arabic given name Fátima (فاطمة Fāṭimah) which also happens to be the name of the daughter of Prophet Muhammad.
+The name of the town and parish is a rendition of the Arabic given name Fátima (فاطمة Fāṭimah) which also happens to be the name of the daughter of Islamic Prophet Muhammad.
 According to the traditional narrative, Fátima was said to be the name of a Moorish princess kidnapped by a knight, Gonçalo Hermigues, and his companions.
 Hermigues took her to a small village in the Serra de Aire hills, in the recently established Kingdom of Portugal.
 Fatima fell in love with her kidnapper and decided to convert to Christianity to marry him.
 She was baptized and given the Christian name "Oureana".
 However, the place name recalls the princess' original Arab name rather than her Christian one.